-Many of our clients’ successes, whether led by our environmental planning, ecology, or landscape teams, should be credited (at least in part) to the efforts of Guillermo Sanchez (Sanch) who manages Landmark’s Architectural Graphics service.
+Many of our clients’ successes, whether led by our environmental planning, ecology, or landscape teams, should be credited (at least in part) to the efforts of Guillermo Sanchez (or just Sanchez) who manages Landmark’s Architectural Graphics service.

 As well as aiding understanding, the figures can also be useful to inform scheme modification through the design and planning process, to achieve the best visual outcome for all stakeholders.
 Our methodology includes the broad stages; verified field photography, base information and survey data, 3D modelling & rendering, post-production and output.
-Working alongside the landscape team, this means that Sanch can create images that are visually accurate, and verifiable, to give confidence to all parties that they can be relied upon through the planning process.
+Working alongside our Landscape team, this means that Sanchez can create images that are visually accurate, and verifiable, to give confidence to all parties that they can be relied upon through the planning process.
 Recent commissions include:

 Avon Street, Bristol

 Devon County Council – A382 Corridor Improvements

 For more information on how accurate visual imagery can help you, please contact either Andy Spargo or Guillermo Sanchez on 0117 9230455 or email@example.com.

 More details of The Landmark Practices’s Architectural Graphics services can be seen here.